- $13 Billion+ Won

-While the composition of soil and minerals beneath your property has a big impact on the incidence of sinkholes, other causes of sinkhole activity include the following:
+While the composition of soil and minerals beneath your property has a big impact on the incidence of sinkholes, other causes of such geological activity include the following:

 - Construction, drilling, vibration, and blasting can hasten or cause the development of sinkhole activity.

-- Intense rain following a period of drought can trigger sinkhole activity or a ground cover collapse.
+- Intense rain following a period of drought can trigger such activity or a ground cover collapse.

-- Construction of new neighborhoods increase weight on underground terrain, potentially causing sinkhole activity in areas prone to it.
+- Construction of new neighborhoods increases weight on underground terrain, potentially causing sinkhole activity in areas prone to it.

 Signs of Sinkhole Activity in Georgia

 Our sinkhole lawyers have years of experience helping clients navigate the insurance claim process when sinkhole activity is detected.
 While ground cover collapse is often not predictable, signs of the presence of solution sinkholes sometimes include:

 - Creeping wall cracks, which could signal shifting ground beneath a structure

 - Doors and windows that no longer close tightly or properly, which could mean contortion caused by ground movement